tpitale/tpitale.github.io/_posts/2015-10-19-activesupport-notifications-to-influxdb-with-tremolo.md

 tracker.increment('count.series-name')
 </code></pre>

-Tremolo also supports `derement`, `timing` with an integer for milliseconds, and most importantly for my examples: `time` with a block.
+Tremolo also supports `decrement`, `timing` with an integer for milliseconds, and most importantly for my examples: `time` with a block.

 <pre><code class="language-ruby">
 tracker = Tremolo.fetch(:tracker)